-Helen has worked within the field of Christian Counselling/Psychotherapy/Pastoral Counselling/Clinical and Pastoral Supervision since the early 1990s as a student, counsellor, trainer, lecturer, course coordinator, course writer, and clinical supervisor to counsellors, pastors and chaplains.
-Recently she completed her PhD with the focus of her research being ‘The Relational Self in Therapeutic Relationship and the Imago Dei: Towards an Integrated Psychotherapeutic and Theological Understanding of Transformational Healing and Change in the Process of Psychotherapy’.
-Her passion throughout this journey has always been the integration of Christian faith and practice for herself and for further generations of Christian counsellors and others in ministry.
+Dr. Helen Miller has worked within the field of Christian Counselling/Psychotherapy/Pastoral Counselling since the early 1990s as a student, counsellor, trainer, lecturer, course coordinator, course writer, and clinical supervisor to counsellors, pastors and chaplains.
+Her passion throughout this journey has always been the integration of Christian faith and practice for herself and for future generations of Christian counsellors and others in ministry.
 She has worked for St Marks National Theological College in Canberra, Charles Sturt University, Anglicare, and Morling College as well as in private practice.
 These days finds her with a portfolio of work, mostly unpaid, but all of which centres on relationship with people and relationship with God.

-In this session Stephen Robinson will address the vulnerabilities inherent in chaplaincy encounters (yet so rarely acknowledged).
+n this Stephen Robinson will address the vulnerabilities inherent in chaplaincy encounters (yet so rarely acknowledged).
 The very essence of chaplaincy involves stepping into unknown places.
 With this comes some level of fear: fear of the unknown, fear of the other, fear of failure.
 What are the theological and spiritual issues inherent in moving from personal faith and preparation for chaplaincy to the practice of this ministry in unique daily encounters?
-What does one’s sense of identity have to do with this?
+What does one’s sense of identity have to do with this

 About Stephen Robinson